 Under the guidelines of the Higher Education Opportunity Act, Seton Hall is required to maintain a reasonably secure network.
 Moreover, data breaches can result in significant costs to repair as well as damage to institutional reputation.
 University IT Services takes its responsibility to maintain a secure network very seriously, while striving to ensure campus services are as easy to use as possible.
 Our aim is to provide the university with a safe and secure network that allows for academic freedom and the sharing of educational information while preventing copyright infringement that may arise from activities such as peer-to-peer and shared networking.

 Keeping your Data Secure

 E-mail, chatting and surfing the net has become such an integral part of our everyday life that we barely bat an eye when asked to create an account, enter credit card information, or some other piece of personal information about ourselves.
-We chat on-line, sign up for list serves, blog etc. But in the process, are we opening ourselves to problems such as identity theft?
+We chat online, sign up for services, blog etc. But in the process, are we opening ourselves to problems such as identity theft?
 Learn what you can do to safeguard your equipment and data from cyber-attacks »

 Sharing Data Responsibly